afg984/afgprof/README.md

 LICENSE
 -------

-`afgprof2dot.py` is adapted from https://github.com/jrfonseca/gprof2dot, and is licensed under LGPL v3 or later.
+`afgprof2dot.py` is adapted from https://github.com/jrfonseca/gprof2dot.

+`gmon/tree.h` is adapted from libbsd.

+Their licenses are included at the beginning of the file.

 Other code here is licensed under the MIT license.